plone/plone.restapi/docs/source/endpoints/querystringsearch.md

 ---
 myst:
   html_meta:
-    "description": "The @querystring-search endpoint returns search results that can be filtered on search criteria."
+    'description': 'The @querystring-search endpoint returns search results that can be filtered on search criteria.'
-    "property=og:description": "The @querystring-search endpoint returns search results that can be filtered on search criteria."
+    'property=og:description': 'The @querystring-search endpoint returns search results that can be filtered on search criteria.'
-    "property=og:title": "Querystring Search"
+    'property=og:title': 'Querystring Search'
-    "keywords": "Plone, plone.restapi, REST, API, Querystring, Search"
+    'keywords': 'Plone, plone.restapi, REST, API, Querystring, Search'
 ---

 # Querystring Search

 The `@querystring-search` endpoint returns search results that can be filtered on search criteria.

-Call the `/@querystring-search` endpoint with a `POST` request and a query in the request body:
+Call the `/@querystring-search` endpoint with a `POST` or a `GET`.
+When using the `POST` request you provide a query in the request body:

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests